SilenceVosh/silencevosh.github.io/_posts/2020-09-07-A-stepping-stone-to-pause-and-look-at-the-view.md

 ---
 layout: post
-title:  "A stepping stone to pause and look at the view."
+title:  "a stepping stone to pause and look at the view."
 date:   2020-09-07 07:10:59 -0500
 category:
 tags: generalblink